-The Political Settlements Research Programme is working on a number of initiatives relating to the impact of Covid-19, and associated response policies, on peace processes and armed conflict.
-Much of this work is in early stages and more information will be published in due course.
+The Political Settlements Research Programme is working on a number of initiatives relating to the impact of Covid-19, and associated response policies, on the nexus between Covid-19, peace, and conflict.

-This is a survey-based small-scale research project assessing the impact of Covid-19 and related response policies on peace processes and armed conflict in over 15 countries across four continents.
-A short online survey will elicit insights from country experts.
-The responses will be qualitatively assessed and taken as a comparative trend study on how covid-19 and covid-19 response policies impact peace processes globally, putting it together with other reports and secondary sources from the field.
+In May 2020, PSRP collaborated with partner organisation Austrian Study Centre for Peace and Conflict Resolution to conduct a survey-based, small-scale research project assessing the impact of Covid-19 and related response policies on peace processes and armed conflict in over 15 countries across four continents.
+A short online survey elicited insights from country experts.
+The responses have been qualitatively assessed and taken as a comparative trend study on how Covid-19 and Covid-19 response policies impact peace processes globally.

-Times of crisis often crystalise identities and loyalties.
-The research aims at assessing the socio-political impact of Covid-19 situation in Kurdistan Region of Iraq, which government and populations often feel alienated from the federal state.
-It mainly focuses on evaluating 1) the level of political trust in a number of actors who provide as many sources of information about the situation; 2) social cohesion across the region’s cities and communities.
-The responses of almost 1,000 Kurdistanis will be quantitatively and qualitatively analysed and compiled in a report to be published in Arabic, English and Kurdish.
-Research conducted in collaboration with Open Think Tank (OTT).
+This research project was designed to gather information about the socio-political impact of the Covid-19 situation in Kurdistan Region of Iraq.
+It mainly focused on evaluating the level of political trust in a number of actors who provide as many sources of information about the situation, and social cohesion across the region’s cities and communities.
+The responses of almost 1,000 Kurdistanis were quantitatively and qualitatively analysed and compiled in a report to be published in Arabic, English and Kurdish.
+The research was conducted in collaboration with Open Think Tank (OTT).

 The Impact of Covid-19 on the Treatment and Lives of refugees/IDPs in the Middle East